Learn how to make coasters with Mod Podge and dollar bin supplies! These DIY coasters are great for beginners, and also make great gifts.

-You can use this method to decorate coasters with wood or tile or thick cardboard coasters like mine – it works with them all.
-I hope you enjoy my coaster craft.
+Learn how to make coasters using my method below.
+You can use this method to decorate surfaces that are wood or tile – or even thick cardboard like mine.
+Mod Podge works with them all.

 Gather These Supplies